BloomBooks/BloomReader/README.md

 and in the TeamCity build, these are obtained using yarn from the npm output of bloom-player.

 When building locally, if you need to make changes to BloomPlayer, you will currently need to build BloomPlayer first and copy the file over.
 It's necessary to do this after running gradlew yarn.
-BloomPlayer has an updateFiles.bat helper script which, if the two projects share a parent directory, will copy them to the right place.
+Ever after, in the bloom-player project, just do `yarn build4br`.
+That will copy the needed files to a project named "BloomReader" that is a sibling of bloom-player.
+If your BloomReader project is elsewhere or named differently, create a junction so that it looks like it is a sibling of bloom-player.

 If you don't need to make changes in BloomPlayer, get these files using the following commands:
 	cd app